 During my last few months of pregnancy, I had consulted my OB about birth control since I was told my pregnancy triggered my TTP.
 I asked about a hysterectomy but being only 21, my OB refused as she did not want to throw me into early menopause.
 I then asked to have my "tubes tied", which she agreed to do - she told me that had I been pregnant in high school and this happened, I most likely would not have survived, but in time, with the more that is learned about the disease, maybe it would not be so life threatening for me to have another child.

 In August 2007, I relapsed.
 I was violently ill one morning and became disoriented while driving.
 I somehow managed to call a friend who found me using landmarks!
-I was admitted with 7,000 platelets, and this time, most definitely NOT pregnant.
+I was admitted with a platelet count of 7,000, and this time, most definitely NOT pregnant.
 During this episode, my hematologist approached me about an experimental treatment called Rituximab.
 I agreed and went through 4 rounds, which was about as fun as the plasmapheresis!!

-I was tested for Adamts 13, which was negative, so I am told that there is no way currently to test my daughter for the disease.
+My Adamts13 level was tested, which was normal, so I am told that there is no way currently to test my daughter for the disease.
 All I can do is watch for the signs in her and educate her when she is older.

 Some days I feel like a hypochondriac.
 Occasionally, I'll taste blood in my mouth or days will go by that I am just constantly tired or I find new bruises, and I have an internal struggle - do I go to the doctor, or is it all in my head.
 What if it happens while I am driving again?
 I was extremely lucky before.
 What if my daughter is in the car with me?
 Barring regular doctor visits, I try to remain aware of my body as best I can without overreacting.
 I wish we had a tool like diabetics testing meters, because I believe a little part of all our stress as survivors is the relapse paranoia.
 It happens so fast and signs are usually so subtle that by the time it happens, we are already an emergency case.